 Not everyone can do the Tabata system.
 It is potentially dangerous for the following categories:

-• suffering from cardiovascular diseases: heart defects, ischemic heart disease, atherosclerosis, hypertension, heart rhythm disturbances;
+• those suffering from cardiovascular diseases: heart defects, coronary artery disease, atherosclerosis, hypertension, heart rhythm disturbances;

-• individuals with poor physical fitness who do not have experience in high-intensity interval training;
+• persons with poor physical fitness and no experience of high-intensity interval training;

-• having diseases of the joints and the musculoskeletal system;
+• having diseases of the joints and musculoskeletal system;

 • pregnant women;

-• adhering to mono-, carbohydrate-free and low-carbohydrate diets;
+• those adhering to mono-, no-carbohydrate and low-carbohydrate diets;

 Who is this method suitable for?

-• those who want to lose weight and improve physical fitness;
+• those who want to lose weight and improve their physical fitness;

 • those who experience a plateau effect when losing weight;

-• those who have stopped progress in muscle building;
+• those who have stopped progressing in muscle building;

-• Those who want to increase endurance and increase the level of physical fitness.
+• those wishing to increase endurance and improve their level of physical fitness.

-Even if you have a sufficient level of physical fitness and have no contraindications, start training with this system with caution.
-If dizziness, weakness, pain appear, take up more gentle options for HIIT.
+Even if you have a sufficient level of physical fitness and have no contraindications, start training using this system with caution.
+If you experience dizziness, weakness, or pain, try more gentle versions of HIIT.

 Training programs